Boyle-Lab/minimera/DOCUMENTATION.markdown

 5. foldback\-point: estimated position of the foldback point for foldbacks, empty otherwise

-6. llqma: length of the longest low\-quality moving average run in the read
+6. llq: length of the longest low\-quality region in the read

-7. llqma\-start: start of the longest low\-quality moving average run, blank if no run exists
+7. llq\-start: start of the longest low\-quality region, blank if none exists

-8. llqma\-end: end of the longest low\-quality moving average run, blank if no run exists
+8. llq\-end: end of the longest low\-quality region, blank if none exists

 9. processing\-time\-microsec: how long minimera took to process this read